hardin47/website/Math154/Notes/09-clustering.md

 ## Partitioning Around Medoids

 As an alternative to $k$-means, Kaufman and Rousseeuw developed Partitioning around Medoids (*Finding Groups in Data: an introduction to cluster analysis*, 1990).
 The particular strength of PAM is that it allows for *any* dissimilarity metric.
-That is, a dissimilarity based on correlations is no problem, but the algorithm gets more complicated because the ``center" is no longer defined in Euclidean terms.
+That is, a dissimilarity based on correlations is no problem, but the algorithm gets more complicated because the "center" is no longer defined in Euclidean terms.

 The two main steps are to Build (akin to assigning points to clusters) and to Swap (akin to redefining cluster centers).
 The objective function the algorithm tries to minimize is the average dissimilarity of objects to the closest representative object.
 (The PAM algorithm is a good (not necessarily global optimum) solution to minimizing the objective function.)
 $$\argmin_{C_1, \ldots, C_k} \Bigg\{ \sum_{k=1}^K \sum_{i \in C_k}D_i \Bigg\} = \argmin_{C_1, \ldots, C_k} \Bigg\{ \sum_{k=1}^K \sum_{i \in C_k}d(x_i, m_k) \Bigg\}$$